 And that’s when it all tipped.
 Together, the stunning scenery and the absence of distraction were enough to uncork the bottle of internal mayhem.
 A couple years’ worth of hopes and expectations, self-pressures and self-doubts — stuff that comes with pouring one’s heart into a personal project.
 I had pushed down these emotions in order to continue doing what life had insisted on: going forward.

-However, at that moment, there was a pause.
+At that moment, however, there was a pause.
 If the past few years had been a song, then I was at the end of a cadence.
 Where the mountain met the ocean, there was the sense of resolution that I sought.
 I started crying — immensely exhausted yet fortunate, empty yet quietly optimistic.

 I wiped my face with a greasy potato chip hand.
 And then started to laugh.